This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 6. Publicity and Promotion

-This website – www.craiglockhartwoods.com – was redesigned and upgraded in 2006 and again in 2013.
+Our website – www.eastercraiglockharthill.org has been redesigned and upgraded several times.
 Regular news stories and information about events and activities are posted.

-As consideration is given to community ownership, the website could be used more for consultation and feedback rather than simply for information.
-Visitors to the website should be asked for their views on the Community Plan.
-A short summary version could be highlighted on the website.
+As consideration is given to future management options for the Local Nature Reserve, the website has been used more for consultation and feedback rather than simply for information.
+Visitors to the website have been asked for their views on this Community Plan and a short summary version has been highlighted on the website.

 A Facebook Page was started in 2016.
-The volume of posts is not yet high and the number of followers is just over 200.
+The volume of posts has steadily increased (especially since the appointment of the Community Engagement Worker) and the number of followers is now over 400.

 Newsletter to members